kapouer/matchdom/README.md

 ## OpsPlugin

+### switch

+switch:key1:val1:key2:val2:...

+returns matching value by key, or null if last key is empty, or val an empty key match a null value.

-### pass-through filters
+### boolean operators

-These filters return the value if the condition is true, or null if the condition is false:

-- eq:str
-- neq:str
+- eq:val
-  returns str if the value is not equal to str (to return val, use switch:str:)
+  loose equality
-- has:str
+- neq:val
-  contains str and returns str
+  loose inequality
 - in:str1:...
-  contained in list of strings
+  contained in list of values
 - gt:num
+  greater
 - lt:num
+  lesser
 - gte:num
+  greater or equal
 - lte:num
+  lesser or equal

+### if filter

-- switch:key1:val1:key2:val2:...
+- if:filter:param*

-  returns matching value by key, or null if last key is empty, or val an empty key match a null value
+Runs the following filter.
+If it evaluates to boolean true, returns current value, else return null.

 ### arithmetic filters